Where Do You Start When You Need to Lose Stubborn Fat?

 Keep a Daily Nutrition Log – Once you know how many calories you should be consuming, it’s important to track what you are consuming.
 Writing it down will help to make you aware of what you may be doing to sabotage your success.
 There are many apps on the market to help you with tracking your food and macronutrients.

 Hire a Nutritionist – We all make mistakes with our nutrition habits and it’s good to have an impartial outside source look at what habits need to change.
-Or you can take a nutrition course form Infofit and learn how to do it yourself.
-Learn the Principles of Sports Nutrition from the online PSN Course
+Or you can take a nutrition course from Infofit and learn how to do it yourself.

 Insanity is Doing the Same Things Over and Over Again – You need to make changes if you want different results.
 Start with small changes in your diet such as cutting out sugar and adding more fruit, vegetables and above all else water!